We are currently recruiting for the following vacancy:

 - Access to eye care vouchers and contribution to the cost of new glasses.

-- 24 hour, free and confidential access to our Employee Assistance Programme, as well as our mental wellbeing platform.
+- 24-hour, free and confidential access to our mental wellbeing platform, Plumm.

 - Enhanced sick pay, as well as enhanced parental and adoption leave.

 - Continuing personal development - learning and development opportunities both individually and organisation wide, such as a mentor/coach, training courses and conferences.

 - Auto enrolment to the Personal Pension Plan where CFG will contribute twice your contribution to the scheme up to 10%.

 - Access to a season ticket loan or bicycle purchase loan to help ease the cost of travel in London (subject to completion of probation period) as well as interest-free employee loans.